• Home

 Mexico’s Yucatan state is regularly touted as being the safest state in all of Mexico.
 Yucatan’s capital, Merida, is a shining example of this accolade.
 Data aggregator Numbeo reports Merida’s crime rate as: low.
 For perspective, Numbeo’s crime index for Merida is even lower than many US and European cities of the same size.

-Personally, we never feel any sense of danger in this welcoming city.
+We never feel any sense of danger in this welcoming city.
 We feel completely comfortable walking around day and night.
 That said, it can always be a wise idea to take modest precautions to stay safe in Merida, as you would in any city around the world.
 Look before crossing Merida’s busy streets.
 Keep belongings close in crowded places.
 Don’t get drunk and look for trouble.
 Follow local laws and regulations.
 Simply put, just use common sense.

 ⚠️ Have You Purchased Travel Insurance Yet?